sara-nl/htdpdocs/source/Pages/getting-started/login.rst

       $ssh homer@145.38.252.159
       #[homer@htp-ui ~]$  # this is the first prompt upon login

 Congrats!
-You've just logged in to the HT-platform.
+You've just logged in to Spider.

 .. note:: In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file you :ref:`uploaded on the SURFsara portal <upload-key>`, i.e. ``ssh -i ~/.ssh/surfsarakey homer@145.38.252.159``